bbtsoftware/BBT.StructureTools/docs/copying-objects/fundamentals.md

----
-Order: 40
-Title: Fundamentals
+# Fundamentals

-Description: Introduction to the copy capabilities
+Introduction to the copy capabilities.
----

-# Distinction towards .NET Framework interfaces
+## Distinction towards .NET Framework interfaces

 There is the **[System.ICloneable]** interface which as the documentation states